-- Give first dose of both ampicillin and gentamicin IM in thigh before referral for possible serious illness, severe umbilical infection or severe skin infection. - Give both ampicillin and gentamicin IM for 5 days in asymptomatic babies classified at risk of infection. - Give intramuscular antibiotics in the anterolateral aspect of the thigh.
+- Give first dose of both ampicillin and gentamicin IM in thigh before referral for possible serious illness, severe umbilical infection or severe skin infection. - Give both ampicillin and gentamicin IM for 5 days in asymptomatic babies classified at risk of infection. - Give intramuscular antibiotics in thigh.
 Use a new syringe and needle for each antibiotic.